wilcoxmd/particle-setup-web/README.md

 This project provides application template for someone to configure new or existing Particle devices using their web browser.
 Particle provides great example applications for iOS and Android development, but not currently for a web based setup.

 The tricky part of doing setup with a web browser is balancing security with the fact that Particle Wi-Fi devices can only send and receive information over HTTP (no SSL).
-This means we need a two part application-- one that can connect and authenticate a user over SSL, and another app that a user can download and run as a local file.
+This means we need a two part application-- one that can connect and authenticate a user securely, and another app that can take the user's credentials and be downloaded and run as a local file.

 This repo is meant to provide a starting project structure for anyone looking to take this setup style on, and includes directories for both the web and local app.
 [Webpack](https://webpack.js.org/) is used to compile both applications into a single build folder, as well as compile the entire local applicaiton into a single HTML file.

-There is also a pre-written server (`server.js`) that can be used to server the application and allow download of the complied local application.
+There is also a pre-written server (`server.js`) that can be used to serve the application and allow download of the complied local app.

 ## Getting Set Up